 God’s blessings to you as you are about this careful work.
 Together we pray that God’s will is done and that the church continues to grow.

-Compensation Guidelines for Rostered Clergy: The Professional Ministry Committee of the Eastern Washington-Idaho Synod has met and updated the Compensation Guidelines for Rostered Clergy, for preparation during the years 2015-2016.
-Click here to download the 2017 guidelines.
+Compensation Guidelines for Rostered Clergy: The Professional Ministry Committee of the Eastern Washington-Idaho Synod has met and updated the Compensation Guidelines for Rostered Clergy.
+For reference, please see our Resource Documents page.
 Eastern Washington-Idaho Synod Pulpit Supply List: The Synod Office has prepared a list of persons who are willing to serve as Sunday supply pastors for vacation and sabbatical coverage in congregations.
 The Pulpit Supply List is updated often so please call the Synod office there are others who wish to be added.
 Pulpit Supply Fees: When a congregation engages the services of a pastor for pulpit supply, such as vacation or illness of a regularly called pastor, the following schedule is to be used to determine appropriate compensation: One Service: $110 Two Services: $146 Each Additional Service: $40 Bible Study Class teaching, as a part of Sunday schedule: $62 per class Workshops, Lectures, Classes done at other times: As negotiated

 Eastern Washington-Idaho Synod Parsonage Guidelines: These are the suggestedguidelinesfor congregations with a parsonage.
 The guidelines can be used by both pastor and congregation to discuss the maintenance, repair and responsibilities relative to a church owned home.